mircorosa/ant-ai/README.md

 When all training games have been played, press the "Main Menu" and go to the next section.

 ### Testing
-After the training phase, the program should have generated an `.arff` file that should look like this:
+After the training phase, the program should have generated an `.arff` file that looks like this:

 ```
 @RELATION AntTrain